newlandsvalley/purescript-midi-keyboard/README.md

 Note that you will need to use a browser that supports web-midi (at the time of writing, Chrome or Opera).

-This version for PureScript 12.0, Pux 13.0
+This version for PureScript 12.0 and Pux 13.0.
+It seems as if Pux is no longer regularly maintained.
+If you need to use the latest PureScript compiler, you should instead use the Halogen version (see below).

 ## to build